 Pinnacles Desert

-• Tours to the Pinnacles are kid-friendly with plenty of outdoor activities and wildlife-viewing opportunities.
+Pinnacles Desert tours are kid-friendly with plenty of outdoor activities and wildlife-viewing opportunities.

 Nambung National Park is a 2- to 3-hour drive from Perth along Indian Ocean Drive, making it an easy day trip from the city.
-The Pinnacles Desert Discovery Centre is typically open daily from mid-morning to mid-afternoon, and can provide information about the park.
+If driving yourself, track your fuel and fill up when possible as there can be stretches of up to 185 miles (300 kilometers) between service stations.
+The Pinnacles Desert Discovery Centre is typically open daily from mid-morning to mid-afternoon and can provide information about the park.

 The best time to visit is spring (September to October) when Western Australia's native wildflowers paint the desert with vibrant colors.
 Book a sunset tour to see a light show across the Pinnacles, or maximize your time by heading out early in the morning; you'll want the extra time to explore the many parks and beaches along the way.

-Although the Pinnacles Desert is situated just a few hours outside of Perth, the capital of Western Australia has plenty to offer the first-time or return visitor.
-You can visit the parks, gardens, and endless beaches, and take in sights such as Elizabeth Quay and the Swan Valley wineries, independently or on locally led tours.
+The capital of Western Australia has plenty to offer the first-time or return visitor.
+You can visit the parks, gardens, and endless beaches, and take in sights such as Elizabeth Quay and the Swan Valley wineries, independently or on locally-led tours.

 Travel Like an Expert with AAA and Trip Canvas